db-berater/Improve-your-Skills-as-a-SQL-Server-DBA/README.md

   - Before you can use the JSON templates make sure you replace the Machine Name / Instance Name with your Machine Name / Instance Name
 + The folder **SQL Query Stress** contains prepared configuration settings for each scenario which produce load test with SQLQueryStress from Adam Machanic
   - [SQLQueryStress](https://github.com/ErikEJ/SqlQueryStress)
-  - Before you can use the JSON templates make sure you replace the Machine Name / Instance Name with your Machine Name / Instance Name
+  - Before you can use the JSON templates make sure you replace the Machine Name / Instance Name with your Machine Name / Instance Name.
+  - If you are using an ALIAS "SQLServer", you don't have to change anything on the templates.
 + The folder **SQL Extended Events** contains scripts for the implementation of extended events for the different scenarios All extended events are written for "LIVE WATCHING" and will have no target file for saving the results.